nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Steps for editing a flashcard's category and rating:

 Step 1: Locate the flashcard you wish to edit.
-In this example, we want to edit flashcard at index 2.
+In this example, we want to edit the flashcard at index 2.

 ![filedirectory](images/ug/ug_edit_step1.PNG)